-The animal care industry is unique compared to other businesses because of the emotional investment people have to their pets.
-This can lead to some emotionally-charged bad reviews that are especially hurtful and damaging for your business.
+The animal care industry is unique compared to other businesses because of the emotional investment people have in their pets.
+This can lead to emotionally-charged bad reviews that are especially hurtful and damaging for your business.

 Of course, the goal is to achieve as close to a 5-star rating as possible, but bad reviews are inevitable.
 No business, or person, is perfect and every once in a while there will be a client whose expectations are not met.

 The most important thing that matters is that you and your team are equipped with a strong strategy for handling these reviews.
 We detail some best practices for handling those tough situations below.

 There are a few different places online in which customers can submit reviews of your pet care business.
 Here are the online review sites that we recommend monitoring:

 We recommend using Facebook as a tool to communicate with your customers because it’s the most popular social media site with over 1.74 billion daily active users.
 It’s an especially good tool for you as a business because you can easily identify customers based on the information within their profile.

 Because Facebook displays an individual’s full name, this limits the probability of someone posting fake reviews for malicious reasons.
 In cases where this does happen, the easiest way to counteract it is to double check if that individual is actually a client at your business.
 If they are, you can proceed to deescalate the situation as you would normally.
 If you are unable to find them in your database, the best way to handle the situation is to mention that you were unable to find their information, and if they have any further issues they can contact you directly via phone.

 Yelp is one of the first resources a consumer refers to before trying a new establishment.
 This makes it a strong tool for small business owners to take advantage of and to harness all of those individuals early on in their search for a new pet care business.